-It’s clear and well documented that the auto industry has made a huge commitment to low carbon emission technology a conundrum in the last decade leading to a quest to change the way we propel our vehicles and a high profile crusade to reduce the impact of carbon emissions by cars on the environment, an element amongst the range of humanities emissions ecosystems.
+It’s clear and well documented that the auto industry has made a huge commitment to low carbon emission technology a conundrum in the last decade leading to a quest to change the way we propel our vehicles and a high profile crusade to reduce the impact of carbon emissions by cars on the environment, an element amongst the range of humanities’ emissions impact on ecosystems.

-With this epiphany has come compromise specifically electric vehicles, (EV) not least the supply demands on the national grid, the deployment infrastructures and the practicalities of adaptingo such cars for long journeys, not to mention and at what damage is likely from the use of the super exotic raw materials used for the batteries, the sustainability of the ecological costs to extraction impacts when the volume of EV usage becomes the norm.
+With this epiphany has come compromise specifically electric vehicles, (EV) not least the supply demands on the national grid, the deployment infrastructures and the practicalities of adapting such cars for long journeys.
+Equally what damage is likely due from the use of the super exotic raw materials used for the batteries and the sustainability of the ecological costs to extraction impacts when the volume of EV usage becomes the norm?

 On the flip side, the EV vision shift has opened up a pandoras box of technological exploration and commercial opportunities within an industry awash with over capacity and questionable governance with super talented people accelerating the future mobility challenges from within micro start up businesses akin to the internet silicon valley start ups of the recent past.

-The dynamic has been changing and the pendulum of acceptance and lobbying has swung in favour of the EV future and its momenum is now self governing and imprinted into vibrant culture or movement that is capturing the mood of the day.
+The dynamic has been changing and the pendulum of acceptance and lobbying has swung in favour of the EV future and its momentum is now self governing and imprinted into a vibrant culture or movement that is capturing the mood of the day.

 In reality, future mobility and EV go hand in hand for city and urban transport but there are other genres of vehicles that demand different solutions.
 Supercars, Hypercars & Racecars are different in the way that they are designed to assult all the senses…Could this pardigm shift have been different?